hammidbinaejaz/Corodo/README.md

 **Problem:** When starting a career, we often seek guidance from experienced professionals who can offer insights and recommendations.
 However, finding a knowledgeable mentor is not always easy.

-**Solution:** AI Career Pilot offers an **AI Career Advisor** that provides personalized career recommendations based on your skills, interests, and market trends, helping you make informed decisions about your career path.
+**Solution:** Corodo offers an **AI Career Advisor** that provides personalized career recommendations based on your skills, interests, and market trends, helping you make informed decisions about your career path.

 ### 2. Difficulty in Building a Portfolio